Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Insured mortgage changes

-These rules were introduced to help more home buyers enter the real estate market and seek to help Canadians address the current housing market realities of higher home prices and interest rates.
+These rules seek to help more home buyers enter the real estate market by addressing the current housing market realities of higher home prices and interest rates.

 • All first-time and all new-build buyers can extend an insured mortgage to 30 years from the standard 25-year amortization, which will help lower mortgage payments and improve stress-test qualification.
 This rule expands on the 30-year insured amortization exception rolled out on August 1 (above).